darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 jQuery is obtained from http://code.jquery.com. or google "jquery cdn"

 ## 78. Note about The Grid System
 ## 79. The Grid System
+Components - grid system

+12 columns

+div .container

+div .row

+div .col-lg-12
 ## 80. Grid System Pt.
 2
+.-lg- .-md-
+.-sm-
+.-xs-

+.rows can be nested to sub divide columns.

+if you set a col to .-md- and .-sm- the .-lg- gets as many columns as the .-md-

+see table for screen px breakpoints.

 ## 81. Note about Bootstrap Image Gallery Pt.
 1
+If you don't mind the images being of varying heights, but want to get rid of the white space bug then see here

+If you're looking for Pinterest-like presentation of thumbnails of varying heights and/or widths, you'll need to use a third-party plugin such as Masonry, Isotope, or Salvattore.

+If you want to crop all of the images to the same size then see an example of this here

 ## 82. Bootstrap Image Gallery Pt.
-1
+1	 .navbar-inverse

+vs

+.navbar-default

+div .thumbnail // scales images

+using more than 12 cols in a single row automatically adds (wraps) rows to a new row even if you only have 1 div .row.

+span ."glyphicon glyphicon-camera"

+nabar-fixed-top
 ## 83. Note about Font Awesome
+font/icon library called Font Awesome.
+Font Awesome can now be found at https://fontawesome.com/

+`<link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.11.2/css/all.css">`

 ## 84. Bootstrap Image Gallery Pt.
 2
+Make sure you link your custom CSS after the bootstrap CSS.

+fontawesome // more glyphicons bootstrap does most of the CSS heavy listing.

+use chrome element inspector for CSS specificity battles.

 ## 85. Creating a Startup Landing Page Code Along
 ## 86. Creating a Startup Landing Page Code Along Pt.
 2
 ## 87. Note about making bootstrap responsive on mobile devices